7 Most Common Mistakes On Donation Pages

 6. The problem: Your pages aren't up to date.

-The fix: Make sure your nonprofit periodically does
+: Make sure your nonprofit periodically does

 some housekeeping with your donation page.
 At its most basic level, the information on

 your page should be up to date.
 This is one of those instances where you should